wonjae-lee-2/scripts/README.md

 4. Request additional quotas for CPUs (at least 128) and in-use IP addresses (at least 32) in the region `us-central1`.

+5. Create a bucket `lee-bigquery` in GCS.

-5. Create and download the service account key with an owner role.
+6. Create and download the service account key with an owner role.

 ## Rclone